cfpb/design-manual/page-components/expandables.md

 <div class="content-33 content-first">

-Expandable sections  are used in a group, they are stacked vertically, with each row sharing its top or bottom stroke with the adjacent row.
-In this use case expandables have no background color of their own, but match whatever color they used on (this would typically be a white page or 5% grey well).
+When expandable sections are used in a group, they are stacked vertically, with each row sharing its top or bottom stroke with the adjacent row.
+In this use case, expandables have no background color of their own, but match whatever color they are used on (this would typically be a white page or 5% gray well).
 Title text should be consistent across a group of expandables.

 </div>